NavneetSisodiya/shree-nilkanth-enterprises/README.md

 # Run development server
 npm run dev

-# Start the development server
-npm run dev

-## 🤝 Contributing
+🤝 Contributing
-Contributions are welcome!
+Contributions, issues, and feature requests are welcome!
-If you’d like to improve the website or add features, feel free to **fork** this repo, make changes, and submit a **pull request**.
+Feel free to fork this repo and submit a pull request.

----

-## 📜 License
+📜 License
-This project is licensed under the **MIT License** – you’re free to use, modify, and distribute it.
+This project is under the MIT License – free to use, modify, and distribute.

----

-## ⭐ Support
+⭐ Support
-If you like this project, consider giving it a **star** ⭐ on GitHub.
+If you find this project useful, please give it a star ⭐ to show your support!
-It helps me stay motivated and reach more people! 🚀